MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 ## Payload Format

-Misty uses JSON to format Rest API data.
+Misty uses JSON to format REST API data.
 Use this format when creating the payload:

 ```json
 {